Rosen leads 99-yard TD drive in Dolphins’ win over Jaguars

 MIAMI GARDENS, Fla.
+(AP) — Josh Rosen played well enough to tighten the Miami Dolphins’ quarterback competition.

-(AP) — Josh Rosen came off the bench late in the third quarter and engineered a 99-yard touchdown drive, and the Miami Dolphins beat the Jacksonville Jaguars 22-7 in a preseason game on Thursday night.
+Rosen came off the bench late in the third quarter and engineered a 99-yard touchdown drive, helping the Dolphins to a 22-7 preseason victory over the Jacksonville Jaguars on Thursday night.

-Rosen, who is battling Ryan Fitzpatrick for the starting quarterback job for Miami (2-1), was 5-for-7 for 59 yards and a touchdown and ran four times for 23 yards.
+Rosen, who is battling Ryan Fitzpatrick for the starting job for Miami (2-1), was 5-for-7 for 59 yards and a touchdown and ran four times for 23 yards.

+“I thought I made a couple of good plays,” Rosen said.
+“My goal is to play better than last week, and I think I did that.”

+Dolphins coach Brian Flores hasn’t said if he is any closer to making his choice as the starting quarterback.

 Nick Foles, making his first appearance of the preseason for the Jaguars (0-3), played the first quarter and went 6-for-10 for 48 yards with one touchdown and one interception.